 - It is a circular walk so you can book a day return ticket.

-- Headcover as it gets windy on top of the hills
+- A windproof layer, as it can get very windy on the hilltops.

 - There are no public toilets on this walk